codingfriend1/Feathers-Vue/README.md

 [Cordova Branch](https://github.com/codingfriend1/Feathers-Vue/tree/cordova)

-## Changelog
+## Breaking Changes

-Latest change contains a breaking change with gulp auto-importing.
+  - Latest change contains a breaking change with gulp auto-importing.
 Before the first hyphen was converted to _, now named injected files use camelCase convention.
+  - `hasPermission` hook is changed to `hasPermissions` and allows multiple permission names to be passed in.
+  - Various other hooks have been updated.

 ## License